Letterbook/Letterbook/Letterbook.Docs/_blog/2024-11-tk/moderation-tooling-research.md

 - GDPR is the elephant in the room, but a welcome one

 # Recommendations
-- polymorphic linkable notes,
+- polymorphic linkable notes
-- "disposition labels" over hashtags
+- "disposition labels" for everything
 - community collaboration is very important
 - moderation plugin ecosystem
+- qualitative info for server rules

 # Conclusion
 - where I'm going with this next